teryror/pixel-fonts/README.md

 # Reference Font

-You can find the original `Open Sans` TTF font at this [github page](https://github.com/google/fonts/tree/master/apache/opensans)
+You can find the original `Open Sans Regular` TTF font at this [github page](https://github.com/google/fonts/tree/master/apache/opensans).

 # Licensing
 While we do create the bitmaps by hand to maintain readability and the style of each font, even at low resolutions, the end product is still a derivative of the original font.
 We do not claim copyright to the typeface, and generally distribute our pixel fonts under the same license as the originals.